mteu/version-bumper/README.md

 * `filesToModify` (required): List of files that contain versions which are to be bumped.
 Each item must contain the following properties:
-  - `path`: Relative of absolute path to the file.
-Relative paths are calculated from the configured (or calculated) project root
+  - `path`: Relative or absolute path to the file.
+Relative paths are calculated from the configured (or calculated) project root.
   - `patterns`: List of version patterns to be searched and replaced in the configured file.
 Each pattern must contain a `{%version%}` placeholder that is replaced by the new version.